Walker on a wooden boardwalk along the Norfolk Coast Path beside saltmarsh and coastal vegetation under wide open skies.

 Wells-next-the-Sea to Cromer

-From Wells-next-the-Sea, the route continues through Holkham, Blakeney, Cley-next-the-Sea, and Salthouse before reaching Weybourne, Sheringham, and Cromer.
+From Wells-next-the-Sea, the route continues through Holkham, Blakeney, Cley-next-the-Sea, and Salthouse, before reaching Weybourne, Sheringham, and Cromer.

-• Rail connections at Sheringham and Cromer
+Rail access is available at Sheringham and Cromer.

 Cromer to Sea Palling